 In a substantive integration, thermodynamic laws are applied to economic and biological processes to obtain the constraints imposed on the relations between inputs, outputs and the system's state.
 Also, new theory compatible with thermodynamics can be developed to describe economic and biological processes.
-Substantive integration is important because it unifies the understanding of biological and economic systems as thermodynamic systems and therefore of the constraints imposed on them.
+Substantive integrations are important because they contribute to the external coherence between different different domains.
 In this dissertation, non-equilibrium thermodynamics [5, 8, 12, 16, 18], is used to make a substantive integration with biological systems.